 PCT Application Special Case

 - Special case for PCT applications: PCT specifically states that enclosing of drawings must only be wherever necessary for the understanding of the invention.
 The requirement of drawings is especially for mechanical and electrical inventions; whereas, for inventions from the chemical industry, there will be no benefit of representing chemicals through drawings.

 Drawings are not the same for all types of patent applications.
 They vary from utility to design patent applications.

-- Drawing Specifications for Utility Patents: Utility patents have strict requirements, which must be arranged in the accurate measure ensuring that lines, numbers, and letters are adequately dark, well-defined, and uniformly thick to ensure satisfactory reproduction characteristics.
-Plan or elevated views, perspective views, isometric projections, sectional views and exploded views can be used as well.
+- Drawing Specifications for Utility Patents: Utility patents have strict requirements, which must be in the accurate measure ensuring that lines, numbers, and letters are adequately dark and uniformly thick to ensure satisfactory reproduction characteristics.
+Use of plain or elevated views, perspective views, isometric projections, sectional views and exploded views can be as well.
 The more complex and hard the invention to understand, the more will be the requirement to incorporate drawings for better understanding.

-- Drawing Specifications for Design Patents: When it comes to design patents, drawings are basic and the must to be used.
+- Drawing Specifications for Design Patents: When it comes to design patents, you must use drawings as basic.
 Drawings in design patents constitute the entire visual disclosure of the claim.
-The filers filing in accordance with the USPTO, requires all surfaces of drawings to be appropriately and adequately shaded.
+The filers filing in accordance with the USPTO requires all surfaces of drawings to be shading appropriately and adequately.
 They do not include broken lines.
 While surface shading and broken lines are acceptable under the PCT.
-Sometimes when the design is difficult to be represented through line art, photographs have to be submitted instead.
+Sometimes when the design is difficult to represent through line art, you can submit photographs instead.
 In cases where photographs are not allowed and an applicant is requested to supply regulation black-and-white drawings, the applicant will not be allowed to correct any inconsistencies in the drawings once they have been submitted, unless that can be done without adding new matter.
-Nothing can be removed or added when replacing figures.
+Addition or removing of nothing can be when replacing figures.